Key-person risk

 Buyers apply key-person risk through the deal structure, not just the headline valuation:

 - Lower valuation multiple.
-Comparable businesses that run independently trade at higher multiples because the cash flow is durable.
+Comparable businesses that run independently trade at higher multiples because the cash flow is durable, average UK mid-market EV/EBITDA multiples were around 5.2x to 5.3x in 2024, and a founder-dependent business trades below that band.
 A founder-dependent business is marked down to reflect that the asset the buyer is acquiring is fragile.

 - Longer earn-outs.
 The buyer locks part of the price behind the founder staying on for one to three years to hand over relationships and decisions.
+UK mid-market earn-outs typically run one to three years (BDO), often split into two or three measurement periods, and founder-dependent sales carry the longer end.
 Money the founder cannot touch until the dependency is transferred.

 - Larger escrows.
 A portion of the purchase price is held back against the business underperforming if the founder steps away too quickly.
 Effectively, the buyer is hedging the very risk the founder did not remove before the sale.